testing-library/testing-library-docs/docs/dom-testing-library/example-intro.md

   )

   // getByTestId and queryByTestId are an escape hatch to get elements
-  // by a test id (could also attempt to get this element by it's text) expect(getByTestId(container, 'printed-username')).toHaveTextContent(
+  // by a test id (could also attempt to get this element by its text) expect(getByTestId(container, 'printed-username')).toHaveTextContent(
     famousWomanInHistory
   )